nikhilahuja22/CPE466-Project/JavaApplication3/README.txt

 The k value for the kNN algorithm is determined by KChooser.java, which uses outputs the error rates of various k values via cross validation.

 The results are interesting because this program has a way of predicting a person’s yearly income based on a myriad of factors.
-We have also discovered several income disparities in race and gender.
+We have also discovered several income disparities in race and gender (see powerpoint and excel sheet "graphs.xlsx").

+=

 LOG:

 Nikhil Ahuja
 - KNN algorithm (KNN.java)
 Sindhuja Ramini